 - shortness of breath

 The rarest side effects that occur with calcium channel blockers include:

 - bleeding gums

 - chest pain

 A range of alternative medications, such as ACE inhibitors and beta-blockers, are available for high blood pressure and heart conditions.
-They have a similar effect on the body, and doctors may prescribe a combination of these medicines.
+They have a similar effect on the body, and doctors may prescribe a combination of these medications.